natthasath/demo-exchangerate-api/README.md

-# 🎉 Template Python FastAPI
+# 🎉 DEMO ExchangeRate API

-FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
-It has a simple and easy to use API, is lightweight, and includes features like asynchronous support, dependency injection, and more.
+Exchange rate is the value of one country's currency in terms of another country's currency.
+It fluctuates based on supply and demand in the market, and can be influenced by economic conditions and government policy.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)